RydinNay/AutoVoksal/README.md

 AutoVoksal - This is an application for buying bus tickets at home, instead of going to the bus station.

-This project was written using the C # programming language, WindowsForms, as well as using a SQL database.
+This project was written using the C# programming language, WindowsForms, as well as using a SQLdatabase.

 The program consists of such files:
  1. [DataBase](./Kyrs/Kyrs/DataBase.cs) - A class that describes matodes for interacting with databases.